 This course will explore representative works of Shakespeare, including tragedies, comedies, histories, and sonnets.
 Students will develop an awareness of the various critical approaches to Shakespearean texts as well as the cultural context within the Elizabethan era.
+Prerequisite: ENG 200 with a minimum grade of C

-ENG-245 American Literature I
+ENG-245 American Literature I 3.0 Units/3.0 hours LEC